lucb-da/daml/docs/source/daml/intro/3_Data.rst

 That's because DAML is statically and strongly typed.
 When you get an element out of a list, the compiler needs to know what type that element has.

-The below scenario instantiates a few lists of integers and demonstrates the most important list functions.
+The below script instantiates a few lists of integers and demonstrates the most important list functions.

 .. literalinclude:: daml/daml-intro-3/List.daml
   :language: daml